Elbow Fracture Open Reduction and Internal Fixation

 ice.
 Follow all your doctor’s instructions carefully.
 Your doctor might not want you

-to take certain over-the-counter medicines for pain, because some of these can interfere
+to take certain over-the-counter medicines for pain.
+This is because some of these

-with bone healing.
-Your doctor may advise you to eat a diet high in calcium and vitamin
+can interfere with bone healing.
+Your doctor may tell you to eat a diet high in calcium

 You might see some fluid draining from your incision.
 This is normal.
 Let your doctor